VA FileMan V. 22.2 Programmer Manual Banner

 Disable Editing and Disallow LAYGO

-If you set the Disable Editing property to "YES," users cannot navigate to the field, unless the field is a word processing field.
-If the field is defined as uneditable in the Data Dictionary, users cannot navigate to it - even if the field's value is null.
-See the "Word-processing Fields" section in the "VA FileMan Getting Started Manual" for information about uneditable word processing fields.
+If you set the Disable Editing property to YES, users cannot navigate to the field, unless the field is a WORD-PROCESSING field.
+If the field is defined as uneditable in the data dictionary (DD), users cannot navigate to it—even if the field's value is NULL.

 NOTE: Fields on display blocks are always uneditable.
-On display blocks, users can navigate only to multiple and word processing fields.
+On display blocks, users can navigate only to Multiple and WORD-PROCESSING fields.

-Disabling editing for multiple fields has no meaning.
-However, you can prevent users from adding new entries into a multiple by setting the Disallow LAYGO property to YES.
+Disabling editing for Multiple fields has no meaning.
+However, you can prevent users from adding new entries into a Multiple by setting the Disallow LAYGO property to YES.
 Multiple fields on display blocks automatically prohibit LAYGO.

 Data Validation

 ScreenMan uses the definition of a field to automatically validate values input by the user.
 You can use the Data Validation property to validate the value even further.
 Data Validation is M code that is executed after the user enters a new value for a field and after the automatic validation that ScreenMan normally performs.
-If the code sets the variable DDSERROR, ScreenMan rejects the value.
+If the code sets the DDSERROR variable, ScreenMan rejects the value.
 You might also want to ring the bell and make a call to HLP^DDSUTL to display a message to the user that indicates the reason the value was rejected.

 Subpage Link